-- Projects are graded according to a rubric included in each project handout.
+- Remote attendance via zoom is permitted for laboratories for students who are uncomfortable wearing masks or concerned about being in close contact with others during a pandemic. - All students will work with their partners over Zoom, whether they are attending in person or remotely.
+This ensures that proper distancing is maintained to comply with OU policy. - If you are late to lab by more than 10 minutes, you will be asked to leave.
+In this case, you will receive a zero on the project.
+Please respect your partner and arrive on time. - New lab partners will be assigned after each midterm exam. - Although you and your partner will collaborate on each project, you both must submit a copy of your source code (the .java file, not the .class file).
+Make sure you each have a copy before leaving lab! - Projects are graded according to a rubric included in each project handout.
 Review this rubric before submitting your code so you don't lose points.
 If you understand the rubric and you test your code, you should be able to accurately predict your grade. - Incomplete projects can be submitted for partial credit, but source code that does not compile or fails immediately upon execution generally receives no credit. - Each exam will have a final problem that requires you to write most of a complete program.
 This question is typically worth 30-40% of the exam points.
 Projects are the assignments most similar to these questions.
 Thoroughly understanding and completing each project is thus an excellent way to prepare for exams.

 Grading: Your final course grade is calculated from your average grade on each type of assignment, your average midterm grade, and your final exam grade.
 These averages are combined using the weights in the table below.
-The weights applied to the Zyante, quiz & Think-Pair-Share, and Turing's Craft & CodingBat grades are intentionally low.
+The weights applied to the Zyante, TopHat and Turingscraft & CodingBat grades are intentionally low.
 This allows you to learn from mistakes with only small penalties.
 Note that completing these assignments is how most students develop the conceptual understanding needed to do well on the homework, projects, and exams.

 Assignment Weight (%) Forgiveness Policy

 Zyante 5 50 free points (not to exceed 100%)

-TopHat 0-5+ 2 lowest assignments
+TopHat 5 2 lowest assignments

-Turingscraft & CodingBat 5-10+ 50 free points (not to exceed 100%)
+Turingscraft & CodingBat 5 50 free points (not to exceed 100%)

 Homework 15 50 free points (not to exceed 100%)

 Lab Projects 20 lowest assignment

 Midterm Exams 30 none

 Final Exam 20 none

-^{} Zyante questions and Turing's Craft exercises are each worth 1 point, and CodingBat problems are each worth 2 points.
+\ Zyante questions and Turing's Craft exercises are each worth 1 point, and CodingBat problems are each worth 2 points.